 - It has a universal shape, making it a perfect fit for many different settings, such as a solitaire stone, or a setting with two or three stones.

 2. Princess cut

-- This face-up square shape is a royal second when it comes to popularity.
+- This face-up square shape, modern version of the round brilliant, is a royal second when it comes to popularity.

 - A more modern and geometrical look with an astonishing sparkle.

 - Less costly than the round brilliant cut, as less of the rough stone has been wasted.

 - Choose the right setting, as the sharp edges are prone to chipping.
 You wouldn’t want your beauty to break after a week.

 Are you looking for a more vintage or unique piece?
 Then read on, because these might be too “thirteen in a dozen” for you.
 And of course: you’re just looking for the ONE.